 Why scale architecture decision-making

-The cost of a bad choice grows faster than the ability to fix it locally.
+The cost of a bad choice grows faster than the ability to fix it locally: the rework ends up pricier than it looked at the start.

 Two ways to look at architecture